OpenHFT/RFC/Service/PubSub/Service-PubSub-0.1.md

 ```

 ## Publish to any topic in a group
 You can publish to any topic in a group.
+In this example, the *TopicPublisher* is bound to the *group*.

 ```java
 Map<String, String> map = acquireMap("group", String.class, String.class);